Your cart has expired remaining to complete your purchase

 The Orchestra Sings

-This year, students are participating in a new version of Link Up: The Orchestra Sings, exploring what makes a great melody.
-At the end of the year, students will sing and play the recorder with a professional orchestra in a virtual culminating concert experience.
+Link Up guides students in grades 3–5 through a yearlong exploration of orchestral repertoire and music making.
+During the 2025–2026 season, New York City students will participate in a new version of Link Up: The Orchestra Sings, exploring what makes a melody great.
+At the end of the year, students will sing and play the recorder with a professional orchestra in a culminating concert at Carnegie Hall’s Stern Auditorium / Perelman Stage.
+Concerts will take place on May 18, 19, and 20, 2026.

 Concert Repertoire